 The first two chapters address pantry stocking, ingredient explanation, kitchen equipment, and how to make ingredient substitutions.
 Cybele then moves swiftly onto a load of recipes … cookies, cake, yeast bread, muffins, scones, cobblers, biscuits – if it is a traditionally flour-based good, it is in this thick book.

-Cybele uses two from-scratch flour mix recipes in The Allergen-Free Baker’s Handbook: One for the pastries that contains brown rice flour, tapioca starch/flour, and potato starch (recipe also shared here); and one for the savory baked goods and yeast breads that contains millet flour, sorghum flour, tapioca starch/flour, and potato starch.
+Cybele uses two from-scratch flour mix recipes in The Allergen-Free Baker’s Handbook: One gluten-free flour blend for the pastries that contains brown rice flour, tapioca starch/flour, and potato starch (recipe shared here); and one for the savory baked goods and yeast breads that contains millet flour, sorghum flour, tapioca starch/flour, and potato starch.
 As she discusses, she chose these baseline flours on the basis of taste, cost, and ease of locating.
-And it is true; I had no trouble in locating the brown rice flour, tapioca starch, and potato starch at my local grocer to carry me right into the following sweet recipes …
+And it is true.
+I had no trouble locating the brown rice flour, tapioca starch, and potato starch at my local grocer, and they carried me through all of the following sweet recipes with minimal expense.

 I frequently make vegan double chocolate chip cookies, and these were similar, but they had a different texture that was a bit grainy – probably due to the brown rice flour I used.
 I purchased one from the bulk bin (not recommended for those who may be gluten sensitive from cross-contamination), and I am pretty sure it wasn’t the superfine brown rice flour from Authentic Foods – which is the one Cybele and many other gluten-free bakers recommend.